 Bluetooth headphones do have one serious advantage – there are no wires, so they don’t get tangled.
 Unfortunately, these devices don’t have big batteries and users have to charge them almost every day.
 In this case, we can rely on help from the most powerful natural energy source that we have – sun.

-A startup, called Sola, created a pair of wireless headphones and fitted them with a small solar panel for charging on the go.
-This device is similar to many other wireless headphones on the market – the headphones are attached to a special neck “bracelet” and go behind the user’s head.
-The solar panel is built into the mentioned “bracelet”.
+A startup, called Sola, created the wireless headphones and fitted them with a small solar panel for charging on the go.
+This device is similar to many other wireless headphones on the market – the headphones are attached to a special neck bracelet and go behind the user’s head.
+The solar panel is built into the mentioned bracelet.
 Manufacturers say that on a sunny day the battery time of Sola increases by 25-30% or about 2-3 hours of extra audio playback.